 An audit committee and a nomination & remuneration committee are operational in line with the provisions of the Code.
+During 2017, an independent consultant appointed at the Annual General Meeting ("AGM") held in March 2017 carried out first appraisal of performance of the Board as required by the Code as per the criteria approved by the AGM as well.
 The Company is being managed with due diligence and care, and in the best interest of all shareholders.

-In accordance with the CMA rules and guidelines on disclosure, the Company's Statutory Auditors, KPMG, have issued a separate Report on the Company's Governance Report for the year ended 31 December 2016.
+In accordance with the CMA rules and guidelines on disclosure, the Company's Statutory Auditors, KPMG, have issued a separate Report on the Company's Governance Report for the year ended 31 December 2017.